ungoogled-software/ungoogled-chromium/docs/contributing.md

 Guidelines:

 * You are welcome to submit minor changes, such as bug fixes, documentation fixes, and tweaks.
+* If your change has an associated issue, please let others know that you are working on it.
 * If you want to submit a new feature, please read through the [Criteria for new features](#criteria-for-new-features) below.
 * When in doubt about the acceptance of a change, you are welcome to ask via an issue first.